 Hanlon focuses on rural impacts to 3rd Congressional District

-Carbondale attorney Karl Hanlon, running as a Democrat for the 3rd Congressional District, has spent a three-day tour of the district focusing on his rural roots and the issues impacting the rural communities he wants to represent.
+Carbondale attorney Karl Hanlon, running as a Democrat for the 3rd Congressional District, spent a three-day tour of the district earlier this month focusing on his rural roots and the issues impacting the rural communities he wants to represent.

 Hanlon, who emphasized his upbringing on a ranch in the 3rd Congressional District, has represented the city of Glenwood Springs for 17 years and has practiced water law.
 Speaking to a crowd in the Hotel Colorado lobby on Wednesday, he said the district has suffered from a fundamental lack of leadership from Republican Rep. Scott Tipton, who is running his fourth term in Congress.
 At his first campaign event in Glenwood, Hanlon focused on health care, the Republican tax plan, energy issues and immigration.